-Recommended by Escoffier Chef Instructor Jennifer McClintick
+Recommended by Escoffier Chef Instructor Jennifer McClintick.

 7. Best for the Advanced Baker: Advanced Bread and Pastry, by Michel Suas

-Recommended by Escoffier Chef Instructors Colette Christian and Cody Middleton
+Recommended by Escoffier Chef Instructor Colette Christian.

 “The Pastry Arts program at the school gave me the foundation to build my career.
-The chef educators provide real life tips and formulas I could never get from books.
-My co-workers are surprised by how much help the school has given me throughout my career.”
+The Chef Educators provide real life tips and formulas I could never get from books.
+My co-workers are surprised by how much help the school has given me throughout my career.”*

-Kim Boos, Escoffier Pastry Arts Graduate & Pastry Chef/Owner, Tee & Cakes
+Kim Boos, Escoffier Pastry Arts Graduate

 Interested in learning more about baking and pastry?
 Try reading these next: